jcp-org/Java-and-AI-Working-Group/README.md

 This is what we want, this is what is helpfull:

-* Review and try things out. - What, lets' be specific about this and give examples
+* Review and try things out. - What, let's be specific about this and give examples
 * Give us feedback, share your experience.
 Not 'why you do it this way' or 'what about my use case'
 * Share our high level slides on social media and events